lucapette/fakedata/README.md

 {{ end }}
 ```

-In combination with `Loop` and `range` you can use `Odd` and `Even` to determine if the current iteration is odd or even.
-This is especially helpful when creating HTML tables, for example:
+In combination with `Loop` and `range` you can use `Odd` and `Even` to determine
+if the current iteration is odd or even.
+This is especially helpful when
+creating HTML tables:

 ```html
 {{ range $i, $j := Loop 5 }}